dfinity/portal/docs/developer-docs/daos/nns/neuron-management.md

     operation : opt Operation;
     created_at_time : TimeStamp;
 };
+type Operation = variant {
+    ...
+    Transfer : record {
+        from : AccountIdentifier;
+        to : AccountIdentifier;
+        amount : Tokens;
+        fee : Tokens;
+        spender : opt vec nat8;
+    };
+    ...
+};
 ```
+To make a transfer to the correct subaccount, choose the `memo` equal your chosen nonce and `operation` to be a transfer.
+You can make the transfer from any `from` account that you control.
+The `to` account should be the computed subaccount for the neuron.
+To later stake a neuron, the `amount` must be at least 1 ICP.
+Set the `fee` to the standard fee of the ICP ledger canister.

+To complete the second step, claim the neuron using the following command.

 To claim the neuron, use the following command:
 TODO: WHICH WAY IS RECOMMENDED?
 ADD ARGUMENT EXPLANATION
 ```